Author: Jack and Sue Drafahl

 But there are some chapters that are specifically relevant to underwater photography.
 Chapter 10 provides different strategies for removing backscatter (spots of light created by reflections off particles in the water).
-Other chapters cover topics like shooting adjustments to illuminate the faces of divers, fixing blooming effects (highlight blowouts from the sun shining down through the water).
+Other chapters cover topics like shooting adjustments to illuminate the faces of divers, and fixing blooming effects (highlight blowouts from the sun shining down through the water).
 Some of the later chapter deal with more drastic edits, including changing backgrounds and creating composite images.
-A chapter title “Underwater Plug-In Applications” sounds more promising than it is–the plugins might be useful to underwater photographers, but they’re actually more general Photoshop filters rather than filters designed specifically for underwater photography.
+A chapter titled “Underwater Plug-In Applications” sounds more promising than it is–the plugins might be useful to underwater photographers, but they’re actually more general Photoshop filters rather than filters designed specifically for underwater photography.

 The book is filled with useful illustrations of the techniques discussed and they’re presented in an easy-to-follow way.